Pinned Mesh Systems

 • Track-mounted or rope-access drill rigs

-• Mesh handling and positioning equipment
+• Mesh handling rigging and panel deployment gear

 Limitations

-• More drilling required than draped systems
+• Higher drilling and material cost than draped systems

 • Pre-scaling required for effective mesh contact